pomdtr/sunbeam/docs/src/usage.md

 You can now run `sunbeam file-browser.py /tmp` to show the list of files in the `/tmp` directory, or `sunbeam -- file-browser.py --show-hidden` to show hidden files in the current directory.

 Notice that we used the `--` argument separator to pass arguments to the script.
-This is required because sunbeam also accepts arguments, and we don't want it to interpret them.
+This is required because sunbeam also accepts flags, and we don't want it to interpret them.

 ### Adding Navigation